Campground Policies

 • Under any shelter with a roof, including the play park and beach

-• It is not permitted to walk on any nature trails with a lit cigarette
+• It is not permitted to walk on any nature trails with a lit cigarette, or similar item

 Picnic Tables